Vector35/deprecated_python_debugger/documentation/Manual.md

 ![](./resources/gui2.png)

-Click the dropdown menu arrow near `Run` for additional settings.
+Click the drop-down menu arrow near `Run` for additional settings.
 Click `Run` to execute the target.
 The other buttons will activate if the target is initialized successfully.
 Buttons `Resume`, `Step Into`, etc. work as expected.
 To set a breakpoint, select an address, right click, choose Debugger, then `Toggle Breakpoint`.

 ![](./resources/gui3.png)

 The same step is used to clear the breakpoint.
-To view modules, registers, etc. select `View` from the applicatation's main menu and then the desired view:
+To view modules, registers, etc. select `View` from the application's main menu and then the desired view:

 ![](./resources/gui4.png)

 ## Headless Mode

-The API attempts to hide target details behing a uniform interface called DebugAdapter.
+The API attempts to hide target details behind a uniform interface called DebugAdapter.
 Start by importing the parent DebugAdapter and the appropriate child for your platform and creating an instance:

 ```python
 from debugger import DebugAdapter, lldb